jmsdnns/blag/content/tech/eyes/index.md

 I had ideas for a few more parameters, but needed more of the scanner to be implemented before they were worth thinking about.
 All I need for a bare minimum port scanner is the target and a ports list.

 ## CLI Parsing

 This part was fun to implement.
 It allowed me to kick the tires on some of Rust's more exotic syntax.

-First, let's check the `target` param.
+First, let's verify we got a target from the user.

 ```rust
 let target = args.get_one::<String>("target").expect("required");
 ```

-Easy enough.
+The code above makes uses of the _Rust Turbofish Operator_, which looks like `::<Type>`.
+This is syntax for providing type information in contexts where the types can't be automatically inferred.
+In our context, we tell the arg parser that the target should be a `String`.

-Next, ports.
-In the snippet below, we check if there is a single value for the `ports` param.
+Up next, we either gets ports from the user or we go with a default value.
+In the snippet below, we check if there is a string for the `ports` param.
 If so, parse it.
-If not, parse a default value, eg. a string that resembles what a user might type on the cli: `1-1024`.
+If not, user 1-1024 as a default.

 ```rust
 let ports = match args.get_one::<String>("ports") {